top of page

 ABOUT

-Heather Tatreau is a modern dance choreographer, arts administrator, and educator.
-She currently serves as the Education Director at The ArtsCenter in Carrboro, NC.
-Previous, she taught at universities across NC for 19 years.
+Heather Tatreau is a modern dance choreographer, arts advocate, and educator.
+She has taught in universities across NC for 19 years.
 She was on the faculty at UNC-Chapel Hill for ten years, teaching the modern dance technique and theory courses, as well as choreographing for productions across campus.
 She has worked with StreetSigns, The Process Series, The Ackland Art Museum, and the Kenan Theater Company.
 In addition, she worked closely with Carolina Performing Arts to promote student and faculty engagement with visiting dance artists and to create interdisciplinary collaborations.
-She has also been involved with Tobacco Road Dance Productions for two season, first as a panelist and then as a choreographer.
+Heather enjoyed mentoring students as the faculty advisor for MX Dance Company.
+She has also been involved with Tobacco Road Dance Productions for three seasons, twice as a panelist and once as a choreographer.

 Heather worked with the Women's Theatre Festival to transform her dance The Debate into a live streaming virtual version of the piece - winning the jury selection award for outstanding set design in the 2020 WTF Fringe Festival and Outstanding Choreography from Chatham Life and Style's Best of the Year 2020.
-WTF also produced The Debate 2.0 with Heather for Vimeo On Demand and partner with her to offer workshops on virtual theater and social justice performance.
+WTF also produced The Debate 2.0 with Heather for Vimeo On Demand and partnered with her to offer workshops on virtual theater and social justice performance.

 Heather's site-specific series, Voices: A Walking Tour, elevates diverse community perspectives of the Chapel Hill landscape through collaborations in dance, music, and spoken word.
 This is an ongoing series of performances with the most recent iteration recognized by Chatham Life and Style's Best of 2021 for Outstanding Ensemble Performance.

 Heather has a Master's Degree in Dance Education from New York University.
 While living in NYC, her training focused on Limon technique, Cunningham technique, improvisational performance, Laban Movement Analysis, and curriculum development.
 She has performed with post-modern dance pioneer Douglas Dunn in NYC and Italy.
 She is also a certified Yoga and Pilates instructor.
-She has been active in the dance education community as a board member of the North Carolina chapter of the National Dance Education Organization.
-She currently co-chairs the IDEA Committee for inclusion, diversity, equity, and access in dance for NCDEO and presents regularly at local and national conferences.

 1467499405589.jpeg